MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/protect-high-value-assets-by-controlling-the-health-of-windows-10-based-devices.md

 For on-premises applications there are two options to enable conditional access control based on a device's compliance state:

 -   For on-premises applications that are published through the Azure AD Application Proxy, you can configure conditional access control policies as you would for cloud applications.
-For more details, see the [Azure AD Conditional Access preview updated: Now supports On-Premises and Custom LOB apps](https://go.microsoft.com/fwlink/p/?LinkId=691618) blog post.
+For more information, see [Using Azure AD Application Proxy to publish on-premises apps for remote users](/azure/active-directory/app-proxy/what-is-application-proxy).
 -   Additionally, Azure AD Connect will sync device compliance information from Azure AD to on-premises AD.
 ADFS on Windows Server 2016 will support conditional access control based on a device's compliance state.
 IT pros will configure conditional access control policies in ADFS that use the device's compliance state reported by a compatible MDM solution to secure on-premises applications.

 :::image type="content" alt-text="figure 13." source="images/hva-fig12-conditionalaccess12.png":::